Lucifer (2019 Indian film): Plot

-Govardhan questions why PKR endorsed such a person by consorting him in every venue and vacating his consecutively winning Nedumpally assembly seat for him, last year.
+Govardhan questions why PKR endorsed such a person by consorting him in every venue and vacating his consecutively winning last year's Nedumpally assembly seat for him, last year.
 Meanwhile, in Mumbai, Bobby meets his partner, Abdul, and tells him that PKR had given him an ultimatum to stop his drug trafficking a month ago.
 With PKR's demise, Bobby plans to fund the IUF party with drug money, overthrowing present financier Manappattil Chandy by offering him money three times as initially promised.
 With the help of Abdul, Bobby cuts a deal with drug boss Fyodor, who agrees to transfer ₹250 crore every month in exchange for importing unchecked drug contraband into Kerala, once the IUF wins the election.
 For the deal to proceed, Bobby has to first set up a drug production plant.
 Abdul insists that the plant should be in the government-sealed timber factory in the Nedumpally range.
 At the same time, the last rites of PKR are carried out in Kerala, where Priya asks Varma to forbid Stephen from taking part in the ceremony.

 On Varma's orders, city commissioner Mayilvahanam attempts hindering his way, but fails.
 Jathin, who should be performing PKR rituals is absent—last informed to be on a camping trip.
 On that night, Bobby arrives home, where he gives some Malana cream to Jhanvi, without Priya's knowledge and convenes a meeting with the IUF ministers, informing his decision to fund the party and dissolve the current ministry, which will ensure the preponement of the elections, so that they can take advantage on the present sympathy wave and nominate Jathin as the party's next CM candidate.
 Since Chandy is Stephen's ally, Varma advices Bobby to negotiate with Stephen, but Stephen objects to fund the party with the drug money and threatens Bobby.
 Enraged, Bobby assigns Sanjeev, who is the chief of IUF-funded news network NPTV, to start a smear campaign against Stephen, much to the chagrin of his co-worker and wife Arundathi.
 A reporter is sent to Govardhan to collect evidence, based on his claims.